 Click here to read about California law and more.

-One of the greatest ironies of the eight-year period under the Bush administration is that the United States — the world’s largest cumulative greenhouse polluter — was the single greatest obstacle to international progress at the very same time that it possessed some of the world’s strongest and most enlightened domestic environmental protection legislation.
+One of the greatest ironies of the eight-year period under the Bush administration is that the United States — the world’s largest cumulative greenhouse polluter — has been the single greatest obstacle to international progress at the very same time that it possesses some of the world’s strongest and most enlightened domestic environmental protection legislation.
 The Center is focused on convincing the Obama administration that while new science-based climate legislation would be a plus, the most important way forward is to meet international obligations, as well as negotiate and achieve new targets, through immediate and full enforcement of our existing laws.